kezoponk/robustcart.php/README.md

   echo '<form method="POST"> <button type="submit" name="rfc" value="'.$values['cart_index'].'"> Remove </button> </form>;
 }
 ```
-Outputs "Nuke" and "Can be used as a toy or deadly weapon", with a remove link, and button
+Outputs "Can be used as a toy or deadly weapon" with a remove button